-- (a) In order to be eligible for an award of 9% Tax Credits, at least one Principal must have successfully developed, operated and maintained in compliance one 9% Tax Credit project in North Carolina (excluding any Applicant eligible in the 2012 cycle by virtue of a waiver).
-The project must have been placed in service between December 1, 2006 and January 1, 2012.
-Such Principal must: - (i) be identified in the preliminary application as the Applicant under Section III(C)(5), - (ii) become a general partner or managing member of the ownership entity, and - (iii) remain responsible for overseeing the project and operation of the project for a period of two (2) years after placed in service.
+(a) In order to be eligible for an award of 9% Tax Credits, Aat least one Principal must have successfully developed, operated and maintained in compliance one 9% Tax Credit project in (1) North Carolina (excluding any Applicant eligible in the 2012 cycle by virtue of a waiver)low-income housing tax credit project.
+The project must have been placed in service between December 1, 20065 and January 1, 20121.
+(The Agency may waive this requirement for applicants with adequate experience in the North Carolina tax credit program.)-Such Principal must:

+- (i) be identified in the preliminary application as the $\frac{A}{P}$ pplicant under Section III(C)(5), - (ii) become a general partner or managing member of the ownership entity, and - (iii) remain responsible for overseeing the project and operation of the project for a period of two (2) years after placed in service.